mlfearon/nosema-floral-visitation/data/README.md

 Nosema or Nosema ceranae is the previous name for Vairimorpha ceranae.
 The data and code typically use "Nosema", while in the manuscript we updated to the current taxonomic name.
 Data/Code uses "Apis" to refer to honeybees.
 Data/Code uses "Bombus" or Bomb to refer to bumblebees.
 Data/Code uses "Other" to refer to all other pollinators as a group.
+Other1 includes all pollinators except for Apis and Bombus; Other2 includes all pollinators except for Apis, Bombus, and Eucera squash bees.

 File name:
 Nosema_pos.csv